Rocket League esports

 Rocket League is a unique virtual racing/sports hybrid perfect for esports due to its accessibility and simplicity.

-Rocket League is summarised by the creators as “soccer, but with rocket-powered cars,” and there really is no better way to describe it.
+Rocket League is best summed up by its creators as “soccer, but with rocket-powered cars” — and there’s really no better way to describe it.

 Current Rocket League esports leagues